A Practical Theory of Generalization in Selectivity Learning: Preliminaries and Problem Setup

-\textbf{Uniform Convergence.} The classical definition of PAC learnability requires an efficient learner $\mathcal{A}$ that chooses the best hypothesis/function on the training set.
-However, such learners are hard to find for some hypothesis spaces (e.g., neural nets).
-Fortunately, uniform convergence (or specifically, Chernoff bound ~\cite{hellman1970probability}) guarantees that if the hypothesis space $\mathcal{H}$ has finite VC dimension (or fat-shattering dimension), the empirical risk is close to the true risk with high probability for all hypothesis $h \in \mathcal{H}$ provided the training set is sufficiently large.
-This does not require a learner to find the best hypothesis.
-This paper adopts this definition of learnability.
-For more details, see \cite{alon1997scale}.

-\textbf{Limitation of the PAC Learning Framework.} While PAC learnability and uniform convergence can be used to quantify the generalization error for hypothesis spaces with finite VC (or fat-shattering) dimension, they are applicable \emph{solely} to \emph{in-distribution generalization} where both training and test queries are drawn from the same distribution $Q(z)$.
+\textbf{Limitation of the PAC Learning Framework.} While PAC learnability can be used to quantify the generalization error for hypothesis spaces with finite VC (or fat-shattering) dimension, they are applicable \emph{solely} to \emph{in-distribution generalization} where both training and test queries are drawn from the same distribution $Q(z)$.

-\textbf{Summary.} We present the key concepts in the paper along with intuitive explanations in plain text in Table~\ref{tab:term.summary} for easy understanding.